microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 When an [attachment](/graph/api/resources/chatmessageattachment) object refers to a file, it contains information about the file, including the link to open the file.
 The file itself is located in an accessible store like SharePoint.
 When a **chatMessage** has an attachment of type file, the value of the **contentType** property on the [attachment](/graph/api/resources/chatmessageattachment) resource is set to `reference`, and the **contentUrl** property contains the file URL.

-> **Note:** The SharePoint URL is the link that opens the file; it is not the Microsoft Graph URL.
+> **Note:** The SharePoint URL is the link that opens the file; it isn't the Microsoft Graph URL.
 Callers can, however, use the [access shared items](/graph/api/shares-get) API to get the information about the contents of the file.

 The following example shows the schema for a file attachment.